g-r-a-n-t/fe/docs/src/workspaces.md

 - Dependency resolution between members by `name`.
 - Workspace-level defaults (e.g. a shared version for members that omit one).

+> Note: “Workspace” here refers to Fe ingot workspaces (`fe.toml`), not the Rust/Cargo workspace used to build this repository.

 This document describes the workspace feature as implemented in the current codebase.

 ## Concepts